 Housed in a 39mm white-gold case, it’s what the term ‘modern classic’ was invented for.

-Originally launched in a dark blue, it's now available in a limited-edition of of just 150 pieces in green.
+Originally launched in a dark blue, an updated green version is now available for 2025 in a limited-edition run of just 150 pieces.

 Piaget